lbondi7/lbondi7.github.io/_posts/2019-03-21-gep-mariokart-9.markdown

 #### Item System

-The items work in the same way to the original mario kart in that a player would go through an item box to pick up an item and then be able to use that item when they pressed a certain button.
+The items work in the same way to the original Mario kart in that a player would go through an item box to pick up an item and then be able to use that item when they pressed a certain button.

 #### Sounds System